 Nail bed tattoos hit number 3 on this list, not for the extreme location, but for the extreme pain involved in getting this tattoo.
-If you've ever smashed your finger or had the fingernail or toenail ripped off, than you might have somewhat of an idea as to how painful a nail bed tattoo is.
-It certainly isn't for the faint as heart, as it is often described as feeling like the tattoo machine is drilling into the tips of the bones in the finger or toes.
+If you've ever smashed your finger or had the fingernail or toenail ripped off, then you might have somewhat of an idea as to how painful a nail bed tattoo is.
+It certainly isn't for the faint of heart, as it is often described as feeling like the tattoo machine is drilling into the tips of the bones in the finger or toes.

 These tattoos are quite uncommon, mostly for the pain level, but also because the people who get them, often wait until they've already had an unfortunate nail accident.
 I have yet to hear of anyone having their nails removed just for the purpose of getting this tattoo, which would truly be crazy.

 Facial tattoos, especially full-facial tattoos, are on this list for two reasons:

 - The serious dedication to your inner canvas and having it permanently displayed on your face.

 The skin that makes up the area we call "a face," is very very thin and rich with nerve endings, pores and imperfections.
 This means not only that it will hurt, but that your tattoo artist is more than likely going to have to break up your facial tattoo into several sessions, even for smaller tattoos.
 Not only that, but because the skin on your face is so thin, used so often and so often exposed to the sun and other harsh elements, you're going to have to get the tattoos freshened up pretty regularly.
 That's 3 times the pain of your average tattoo, even if you've got a pretty good pain tolerance.